Floquet stroboscopic divisibility in non-Markovian dynamics: Floquet stroboscopic divisibility

-Now we have all the elements we need to define stroboscopic \textit{Floquet stroboscopic divisibility}, which is a fundamental result of our work.
-This concept is a consequence of Floquet theorem because at stroboscopic times, we have $\hat{\Phi}(mT)=[\hat{\Phi}(T)]^m$, which means the dynamical map is divisible.
-So far, we have not touched upon the Markovian or non-Markovian nature of the dynamical map yet.
-Furthermore, the Floquet theorem establishes that stable solutions are possible when the Lyapunov exponents are smaller or equal than zero~\cite{1883floquet, 1975yakubovich}.
-That implies the constraint $|\det\hat{\Phi}(T)|\leq 1$, which can be derived from the general formula $\det\hat{\Phi}(T)=\exp\{\int_0^{T}\text{Tr}[\hat{\mathcal{L}}(\tau)]d\tau\}$ (see Supplemental Material~\cite{SupplementalInfo} and Refs.~\cite{1883floquet, 1975yakubovich}).
-We are interested in the case where the time average of all the rates in one period is positive or zero, in order to satisfy the stability constraint discussed above.
-We also note that the previous statement does not restrict the rates to be positive values at all times.
-Based on the geometrical characterization of non-Markovianity~\cite{2013Lorenzo}, the absolute value of $\det\hat{\Phi}(T)$ can be reinterpreted as the volume of the accessible states at time $T$.
-Here, the dynamical evolution we consider is discrete due to the stroboscopic nature of the Floquet theorem.
-A dynamical map is divisible if the rate of change of the volume is smaller than zero~\cite{2014Maniscalco,2017Chruscinski}.
-In our case, the dynamical map is stroboscopically divisible if the finite difference $\Delta_m=\frac{1}{T}(|\det\hat{\Phi}[(m+1)T]|-|\det\hat{\Phi}(mT)|)$ satisfy the condition
+We are interested in the case where the time average of all the rates in one period is positive or zero, in order to satisfy the stability constraint.
+We also note that the previous statement does not restrict the rates to be positive at all times.
+In contrast to Refs.~\cite{2014Maniscalco,2017Chruscinski}, we need to define the rate of change of the volume of available states in a discrete way, due to the stroboscopic nature of the evolution.
+In our case, the dynamical map is stroboscopically contractive if the finite differences $\Delta_m=\frac{1}{T}(|\det\hat{\Phi}[(m+1)T]|-|\det\hat{\Phi}(mT)|)$ satisfy the condition

-Interestingly enough, $\Delta_m$ goes to zero when $m$ goes to infinity, and for finite $m$, when $|\det\hat{\Phi}(T)|=1$.
-In the former case, this implies that the system reaches a periodic asymptotic state and the latter case means that the system is purified stroboscopically.
-In contrary to the results presented in Refs.~\cite{2013Lorenzo,2014Maniscalco,2017Chruscinski}, $\Delta_m$ is a measure of how the volume of accessible states is contracted stroboscopically.
-The stroboscopic divisibility can also be explained by observing properties of the instantaneous spectra of dynamical maps when the rates are time-dependent~\cite{2014Maniscalco,2017Chruscinski}.
-In the following, we will apply the general theory presented so far to a simple example: a resonator couples to a non-Markovian bath.
+Interestingly enough, $\Delta_m$ goes to zero either when $m$ goes to infinity and the determinant is smaller than one, or when the determinant is equal to one for any $m$.
+In the former case, this implies that the system reaches a periodic asymptotic state.
+The latter means that the system is purified stroboscopically.
+In contrast to the results presented in Refs.~\cite{2013Lorenzo,2014Maniscalco,2017Chruscinski}, $\Delta_m$ is a measure of how the volume of accessible states is contracted stroboscopically.
+In the following, we will apply the general theory presented so far to a simple example: a harmonic oscillator couples to both Markovian and non-Markovian baths, see figure \ref{fig:fig0}(a).
+This is one example of the general theory, but there are other possible examples such as phase- and amplitude-damped qubits~\cite{2014Addis}.
+Based on our example, we will discuss the transition from Markovian to non-Markovian dynamics by tuning the coupling strength between the system and the non-Markovian bath.